NEW name: Trees for Sacred Places

-Check out this Step-by-Step Guide about the 10,000 Trees Project on how to get started and walk through the process.
+Check out this Step-by-Step Guide about the Trees for Sacred Places Project on how to get started and walk through the process.

 IPC partners with the Alliance for the Chesapeake Bay to encourage congregations to plant trees on their property.
 This ambitious program offers congregations the following:

 - Educational workshops on the importance of tree planting in the Chesapeake Bay Watershed